Byfield, Northamptonshire

-Byfield is a village and civil parish forming part of West Northamptonshire, England.
+Byfield is a village and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
 The population (including Westhorp) of the civil parish at the 2011 census was 1,277.

 History

 The villages name means 'by the open land'.
 It has also been suggested that the first element is 'river-bend'.

 Byfield, with Westhorp, was mentioned in the Domesday Book.
 It has been close to many of the important events in history.
 During the Wars of the Roses, in 1469 the battle of Edgecote took place, only three miles from Byfield.
 Likewise during the English Civil War, the battles of Edgehill in 1642 and Naseby in 1645 must have affected the local citizenry.
 In the Second World War the area around Byfield had numerous airfields and other military installations which would have had a considerable, and in some cases, long-lasting effect.
 One example of this is POW camp 87 which sits between Byfield and Upper Boddington, however the site is currently home to a scrap merchant; there are plans to convert the former camp into a recycling centre.